RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/1_basic_tutorial/index.en.md

 ![img](./img/text_editor.png "Script Edit")

+__About Task Component Execution Results__
+The success or failure of the Task component is determined by the return value of the specified script.
+(0: Normal end, other than 0: Abnormal end)
+Therefore, when executing multiple commands in a script, specify the return value accordingly.
+{: .notice--info}

 #### Specifying an execution script
 Display the properties subscreen and select the __script__ drop-down list (1).
 Select the script file you just created.